nkroberts01/startup/README.md

 });
 ```

+HTTP Headers examples: Host, Content-Type, Cookie

 Functions defined in the database file are called from the endpoints in the index.js file.

 Authentication services require 3 key endpoints- create, login, and getme.
 Uses bcrypt, cooker-parser, express, mongodb, uuid.
+Cookies allow a server to store data on the client

 ```
 const { MongoClient } = require('mongodb');